-(iii) The rate paid to casuals is in lieu of all leave entitlements including annual leave.

-(iv) Except as described under cl.
-Casual Employment (iv), (v) and (vi) of the Crown Employees (Public Service Conditions of Employment) Reviewed Award 2006 Award casual employees are not entitled to any other paid or unpaid leave.
+- (i) Casual employees will be paid fortnightly or at the termination of engagement, whichever is the earlier, for the hours worked. - (ii) The casual rates for flight officers are contained in Annexure 3. - (iii) The rate paid to casuals is in lieu of all leave entitlements including annual leave. - (iv) Except as described under cl.12 Casual Employment (12.5), (12.6) and (12.7) of the Crown Employees (Public Service Conditions of Employment) 2009 Award casual employees are not entitled to any other paid or unpaid leave.